CodyTolene/codytolene.github.io/README.md

 # Cody Tolene's Personal Website ([View](https://www.codytolene.com))
-## About
+### About
 This website repo was specifically designed to work with GitHub Pages using a wide variety of software stacks and resources.
-Using the NPM & Gulp tasks I've set up within, I compile the application code from the corresponding root folders into the sites 'www' folder to be consumed by the web application.
+Using the NPM & Gulp tasks I've set up within, I compile the application code from the corresponding root folders into the sites "www" folder to be consumed by the web application.
 These compilations consist of both development and production builds.
-The development builds output '.dev' files for site testing and debugging while the production builds output '.min' files for final release.
+The development builds output ".dev" files for site testing and debugging while the production builds output ".min" files for final release.

-## Getting Started
 ### Workspace Setup
 Install [Node.js](https://nodejs.org/en/) and run the following at project root:
 ```
 npm install
 ```

-## Compile SCSS/JS Global Files (npm)
+### Compile SCSS/JS Global Files (npm)
-### From 'styles/\*\*/\*.scss' to 'www/styles/\*\*/\*.<min/dev>.css'.
-### From 'scripts/\*\*/\*.js' to 'www/scripts/\*\*/\*.<min/dev>.js'.
+- Compile all files within "styles/\*\*/\*.scss" into "www/styles/\*\*/\*.<min/dev>.css".
+- Compile all files within "scripts/\*\*/\*.js" into "www/scripts/\*\*/\*.<min/dev>.js".
 #### Single Builds
 Run the following to initiate a single **development** build:
 ```